- Household Items

 - Duke Energy and SECO Energy

 Through the years Black Diamond Foundation has helped Daystar in so many ways.
 With Black Diamond Foundation's help we were able to purchase a modular building that is used as our Social Services Office, two utility buildings for the sale of furniture and appliances from our Thrift Store, and a walk-in freezer, a new roof, three commercial refrigerators and an upright commercial freezer for our Food Pantry.
-A grant has also been given toward the paving of our parking lot--delayed by COVID-19.
+A grant has also been given toward the eventual paving of our parking lot.
 After Hurricane Irma and during the COVID-19 pandemic, the Foundation provided funds to Daystar to help low-income residents who fell behind in their utility bills and their rent.

 For many years United Way has awarded grants that Daystar was able to use to purchase food for distribution through our Food Pantry and/or to assist eligible clients either with overdue rent or to secure housing for them.
 For 2017-2018 Daystar received $18,750 to help low-income households in Citrus County with food or with overdue housing and utility costs.

 For years Daystar has received grants administered by United Way from two utility companies in order to provide financial help to their respective customers who are at risk of having electrical power shut off.
 We receive monies from the Duke Energy Neighbor Fund and from the SECO Energy Angel Fund for their low-income customers.
 United Way also administers the annual grants we receive from the federal Emergency Food and Shelter Program, which we use for electric, water and/or rent assistance.May God bless you for blessing us with your support, so that we may help those in need.

 A benefit to belonging to various networks is for service providers to become aware of funding opportunities.
 For several years Daystar was selected for grants from the Community Health Investment Fund of WellCare Health Plans.